rule

 Text 27

-With words of welcome was thus the Beauty of the Liberated Souls by Bali Mahârâja worshiped and washed the feet.
+With words of welcome was thus the Beauty of the Liberated Souls by Bali Mahârâja worshiped who washed His feet.
 (Vedabase)

 Text 28